rolandort/log2graylog/README.md

   - Fix timestamp handling for historical log entries
   - Improve naming conventions for formatters based on log sources
   - Enhance error handling and reporting
+  - Additional unit tests

 ## Author

-This project was created by [Roland Ortner](https://www.linkedin.com/in/rolandortner/).
+This project was created by [Roland Ortner](https://www.linkedin.com/in/roland-ortner/).

 ## License